 Dr. Golden and his parents immigrated to Essex County, Ontario in 1852.
 His brother Jasper and his sisters Sarah and Maria had immigrated to Canada in 1850.
-His parents farmed in the former Anderdon Twp in Essex County.
+In 1852, Dr. Golden and his family settled on Lot 3, Concession 7 His parents farmed in the former Anderdon Twp, Essex County.
+Dr. Golden’s mother died in 1857 and his father died in 1875.
+They were buried at Rose Hill Cemetery in Amherstburg (Essex County).

 Dr. Golden graduated M.D. from the University of Michigan Medical School in 1869 and returned to Essex County to begin his medical practice.

-His wife Mary Jane Jackson was also born on the 31st of May, but five years later in 1848.
-Therefore it was appropriate that they married on their birthdays, May 31st, 1870, in Chatham.
+His wife Mary Jane Jackson was also born on the 31st of May, but in 1848, five years after Dr. Golden.
+Therefore it was appropriate that they married on their mutual birthdays, on the 31st of May, 1870, in Chatham.
 Mrs. Golden was the 4th of 9 children born to Thomas and Mary Jane Jackson.
 Her parents were farmers and she was raised in the Township of Tilbury West, (Essex County) Ontario.
 Her siblings were; Sarah, Edward, Samuel, Susannah, Matilda, Thomas, Joseph and Robert.

-According to the 1882 Ontario Medical Register Dr. Golden joined the Ontario College of Physicians and Surgeons on the 28th of April, 1873.
+According to the 1878 Ontario Medical Register Dr. Golden joined the Ontario College of Physicians and Surgeons on the 28th of April, 1873 and his medical practice was located in Comber (Essex County).

 By 1901, the Golden family was living in the Village of Highgate.